arkku/dotfiles/README.md

 A master session name can be given as the argument, e.g., `tmx foo` uses the session `foo` instead of the default (`0`), and creates the `foo` master if it doesn't already exist, and attaches a new slave to it.
-If the master ssesion name is given, a slave session name may be given as the second argument.
+If the master session name is given, a slave session name may be given as the second argument.
 This will detach and recycle any existing slave session of that name, e.g., a network connection can use the same slave session to detach any hanging old